myzhengSIMM/PBCNet/README.md

 ###### 1.12 conda install pyg -c pyg

 ## 2 How to finetune the PBCNet?
-set 'code/run_finetune.sh' as run file
+set 'code/run_finetune.sh' as run bash file bash code/run_finetune.sh

 ## 3 code/model_code
 ### The skeleton code of the PBCNet model.